sdingcn/smtlib-v2.6-ast/README.md

 # smtlib-v2.6-ast

+The abstract syntax tree for the SMT-LIB v2.6 language.

 This is self-contained; you only need ```java``` (>= 8) and ```python``` (>= 3.6).
 It works at least on Ubuntu.

 Running ```python3 executor.py``` will produce the usage message.